-Each of the Audit, Compensation and Corporate Governance and Nominating committees are comprised entirely of independent directors and the Environmental, Social and Governance Committee is comprised of 75% of independent directors and all committees report directly to the Board.
-Following completion of the Meeting, we anticipate the Environmental, Social and Governance Committee will be comprised of 100% independent directors.
+Each of the Audit, Compensation, Corporate Governance and Nominating and Environmental, Social and Governance committees are comprised entirely of independent directors and all committees report directly to the Board.
 From time to time, when appropriate, ad hoc committees of the Board may be appointed by the Board.